TITLE 77: PUBLIC HEALTH

-Health Care Professional a physician licensed to practice medicine in all of its branches, a podiatrist, an advanced practice nurse who has a written collaborative agreement with a collaborating physician that authorizes services under the Act, or a physician assistant who has been delegated the authority to perform services under the Act by his or her supervising physician.
+Health Care Professional a physician licensed to practice medicine in all of its branches, a podiatrist, an advanced practice registered nurse (APRN) who has a written collaborative agreement with a collaborating physician that authorizes services under the Act, or a physician assistant who has been delegated the authority to perform services under the Act by his or her supervising physician.

 Home Health Agency a public agency or private organization that provides skilled nursing services and at least one other home health service as defined in this Part.
 (Section 2.04 of the Act)